 Data Availability and Future Work

-All of the pesticide data collected as part of MDAs ambient monitoring program is publicly available through the Water Quality Portal or by contacting the MDA.
+All of the pesticide data collected as part of the MDA's ambient monitoring program is publicly available through the Water Quality Portal or the MDA Pesticide Water Quality Monitoring StoryMap.
 The MDA will continue to improve its program to expand monitoring to new locations and to include additional pesticide analytes, as resources and needs permit.
 The MDA is committed to maintaining its long-term data record to allow for continued assessment of the impacts of pesticides on groundwater from routine use.